Dhananjaya-Verma/Crime-Analysis-Project/README.md

 ```
 📂 Crime-Analysis-Project
 ├── 📊 PowerBI_Dashboard.pbix         # Power BI file with interactive dashboards
-├── 📁 R_Scripts                      # R scripts used for data analysis and modeling
+├── 📁 R_Shiny                        # R scripts used for data analysis and modeling
-│   ├── data_cleaning.R               # Data preprocessing and cleaning
-│   ├── exploratory_analysis.R        # Initial data exploration
+│   ├── web_app.R                     # it contains shiny web app
 │   ├── predictive_modeling.R         # Machine learning models
+│   ├── 3D_model.R                    # it shows 3d models
-├── 📁 Data                           # Sample datasets used for the project
+├── 📁 Data                           # Sample dataset used for this project
-├── 📁 Images                         # Images for dashboards, charts, and README
+├── 📁 Images                         # Images for dashboards, plots, and README
 ├── README.md                         # Documentation (this file)
 ```